habanoz/tech-feed/_posts/2025-07-05-llm-training-vs-inference.md

 ```

-Also note that for decoding attention formulation can be expressed in the following terms:
+For decoding attention formulation can be expressed in the following terms:

 $Attention(Q_t, K_{1:t}, V_{1:t}) $